PyJaipur/100DaysOfCode/Template.md

 # [Your Name]
 This is a template for your 100 Days of Code log. **DO NOT MODIFY THIS**.
-Instead, create a new file called "MyName.md" and copy this template there.
+Instead, create a new file called "Readme.md" in your directory and copy this template there.
 Edit this to remove all template content and replace with your own.

 Write a brief description about yourself and what you do.
 Write about what you want to accomplish in these 100 days of code.
 Feel free to include links to your github repos!